 This can be hard sometimes and it’s definitely not for everyone, but I figured I’d mention it for those of you hardcore savers.
 If you find a flight that has a long overnight layover but comes in at a whopping $300+ cheaper than the nonstop flight, having one night of suffered sleep at the airport might really be worth it.

-Overnight transportation saves on hotel costs.
+30. Overnight transportation saves on hotel costs.

 If you’re on the move and your next destination is going to take 7+ hours to get to, then consider an overnight sleeper train or overnight bus.
 Typically for these types of situations, I book overnight transportation, which conveniently saves a night’s worth of accommodation.

-SHOP: Travel Hacks To Save Money On Shopping
+How To Save Money While Traveling: Shopping

-Don’t buy useless items just to bring something back.
+33. Don’t buy useless items just to bring something back.

 Candies, gourmet food products, and fine wine come to my mind first.
 Of course, there are a bunch of other practical things that your destination country may specialize in, such as stationery, beauty supplies, etc. These items are often going to be a lot cheaper than whatever useless junk you were initially going to buy.

-Familiarize yourself with the local currency.
+34. Familiarize yourself with the local currency.

 Memorize the value of the local currency as well as how to convert it to your home currency to prevent getting screwed over on exchanges.
 Also, make sure you know what each bill/coin looks like, so you don’t accidentally hand over a coin/bill of 100 when you meant to hand over one for 10.